Publicly funded in-vitro fertilization (IVF) program

 • Retroactive funding or reimbursement of services

-• IVF treatment not done through a participating B.C. fertility clinic
+• Required cycle medications not obtained through the participating B.C. fertility clinic associated with your application

 • Travel or Accommodation